YunCYang/notes/programming/cSharp/note3.md

 Use it when you are dealing with things that are out of your control, e.g. reading files, user input.

-## using
+## namespace and using
-Use the `using ...` to avoid typing the whole library name every time.
+Use the `using ...` to avoid typing the whole namespace every time.
 `System.Timers.Timer myTimer = new Timer(2000);`
 is the same as
 ```